Modal Analysis¶

 You can also perform eigenvalue analysis of the aircraft to characterize its dynamic stability.

-Instead of calling execute_run
+Instead of calling execute_run, call execute_eigen_mode_calc.

 To run this type of analysis the aircraft should be in trim, so here we determine the CL necessary for lift = weight.